STANDARDS BOARD TO CONSIDER AMENDMENTS TO COVID-19 PREVENTION EMERGENCY TEMPORARY STANDARD (ETS) ON MAY 20.

 On January 26, Cal/OSHA also added to its list of answers to the ever-growing number of frequently asked questions regarding the COVID-19 Prevention Emergency Temporary Standard.
 In this case, answers were posted to questions regarding how to arrange for workplace COVID-19 testing, found at new Testing Q&A numbers 10 and 11.

 Cal/OSHA added an additional response regarding Exclusion Pay and Benefits on March 10.
+Additional FAQs were published on May 5 dealing with Outbreaks and "Exposed Workplace".

 FED-OSHA ISSUES NEW COVID-19 PROGRAM